kdonnay/meltt/README.md

 # 31 crash_data3            Standard Pick-Up                  Unclassified       Pick-Up Large Vehicle

 ```
+As one can see, the color and model taxonomies contain more levels than the damage taxonomy, but each level goes from more granular to more broad.
+For example, the `model_tax` goes from `make_level1`, which contains a schema with 7 unique entries using the Euro coding of car models as a way of specifying overlap, to `make_level3`, which contains a schema with only two categories (i.e. differentiation between large and small vehicles).

-A taxonomy can be as granular or as broad as one chooses.
+All-in-all, taxonomy can be as granular or as broad as one chooses.
 The more levels one includes to describe the overlap, the better the match, as `meltt` will have more information to work with when differentiating between sets of potential matches. **A good taxonomy is the key to matching data, and is the primary vehicle by which a user's assumptions -- regarding how data fits together -- is made transparent.**

 A few things to note: